Supply Chain Management

 Sustainable Procurement Promotion Framework

-Officer in charge Chief of Sustainability Division (Integrated) (CSO)
+Officer in charge Chief of Sustainability Division (Integrated) (CSuO)

 Meeting body Sustainability Committee (Committee within the Board)